-Terry E. Barnard serves as Chairman of the State Board of Pardons and Paroles for Fiscal Year 2020.
-Mr. Barnard previously served three years as Chairman from July 1, 2014 to June 30, 2017 and he served a fourth term from July 1, 2018 to June 30, 2019.
+Terry E. Barnard serves as Chairman of the State Board of Pardons and Paroles for Fiscal Year 2021.
+Mr. Barnard is in his sixth term serving as Chairman.
 As Parole Board Chairman, Mr. Barnard also serves on the Board of Community Supervision.
 The board has regulatory oversight of the Department of Community Supervision which is responsible for the supervision of felony offenders on probation and parole in Georgia.
 Under Mr. Barnard's leadership as Chairman, enhancements to the parole consideration process have been made including increasing notifications to prosecutors regarding pending board decisions in order to solicit additional case information.
 Access to the Board and the decision making process has increased for victims and the Board revised its Parole Decision Guidelines Rating System to ensure best practices in parole decision making.

 Mr. Barnard, a former State Representative, served nearly sixteen years in the Georgia House of Representatives.
 The Coastal Georgia lawmaker served as a member of several key House Committees, including the State Institutions and Property Committee, where he served as the Chairman for six years.
 Mr. Barnard's legislative experience and knowledge of the Georgia Department of Corrections continues to serve the Board and the citizens of Georgia.
 In 1995-1996, Mr. Barnard guided through the Georgia House the framework for the State Sex Offender Registry and Sexual Offender Registration Review Board.